Ex-racehorse rehoming scheme

 - Please note that we are unfortunately not usually able to find horses that can carry more than around 13 stone.

 - Potential loaners under the age of 18 years will need to be guaranteed by an experienced parent or guardian.

 - Please note that loan forms submitted online will receive an on-screen confirmation only.

 Stage 2: We contact you

-- After receiving your application we will contact you within two week between 8am and 5pm, Monday to Friday (This may be longer in busy periods).
+- After receiving your application we will endeavour to contact you within two weeks (this may be longer during busy periods).
 Please ensure you provide us with the best contact details for us to do this.

 - We will talk to you in more detail about your requirements and expectations and discuss any potential horses, their abilities and characteristics.